Lia-k/miniQuiz/README.md

 ## Notes

-- The reducer records results on `NEXT` so scoring and the summary are based on the final selection for each question.
+- `handleOptionClick` in `src/App.jsx` records correctness immediately, so the results screen always reflects the last locked-in choice.
-- If you want to persist the result immediately on select, you can extend `SELECT_OPTION` to compute `isCorrect` and write to `results` at selection time.
+- `handleNextButtonClick` clears `selectedOption` and advances the quiz or transitions to the email step when the last question is complete.